 Kick off with a map of the area and mark out spots like the fairy chimneys and open-air museums you want to see – some are further away than you think.

-If you’re all about maximizing your visit date, consider joining a guided tour, where the planning is done for you.
+If you’re all about maximizing your visit, consider joining a guided tour where the planning is done for you.
 I hired a driver, guide, and vehicle, and we set the itinerary together based on my time and interests.

-When you take a tour or get your own guide to get to see and learn so much more as they have the inside scoop on all the must-see places and can take you on a journey through Cappadocia’s enchanting landscapes, with pit stops at scenic vantage points for those insta-worthy snaps.
+When you take a tour or get your own guide, you can see and learn so much more, as they have the inside scoop on all the must-see places and can take you on a journey through Cappadocia’s enchanting landscapes, with pit stops at scenic vantage points for those insta-worthy snaps.

 Whether you’re booking a room with a view or looking for the tastiest kebab in town, Avanos has it all.
 Dive into the local culture by staying in a boutique hotel (see the one I loved below) and indulging in homegrown culinary delights.